Volunteer Review: Abbie T., Midwifery in Mongolia

 Within my time on the Midwifery placement, I had the chance to spend some time with a group of trainee midwives in their nursing university.
 The girls were extremely enthused to hear about my experiences both in the hospitals of Ulaanbaatar and what growing up in England was like.

 Every day spent in the maternity hospitals was different, and with help from my supervisor and a neonatologist who I had befriended, I got to experience all kinds of procedures, both observing and aiding when I could.
-From C-sections to helping premature babies, I was left with no question as to whether my time spent in Mongolia was worth it.

 Knowing that this was the career I had in mind before coming to Mongolia, I was particularly interested in the cultural differences of the job and took note of each birth I witnessed during my time.
 As well as confirming that this was the job for me, the time I spent with the different teams at the hospital was absolutely incredible.